 Table of Contents

-- Timing your spring visit
+- Timing your cherry blossom visit in Japan

 - A Japan itinerary for cherry blossom

-Timing your spring visit
+Timing your cherry blossom visit in Japan

 Cherry blossom season is short and difficult to predict with complete accuracy.
 Across Japan it occurs from late January in the subtropical islands of Okinawa through to May in the northern reaches of Hokkaido.
 So if you plan to travel around the country you need to pick destinations with a similar elevation and latitude if you want a chance to follow the flow of cherry blossoms as their buds burst.

-The blossoms usually last 1-2 weeks from first bloom to petal fall although even if you miss the major flush there are groves of early or late flowering trees and micro climates within the various cities so you’re unlikely to miss out completely.
+The blossoms usually last 1-2 weeks from first bloom to petal fall although even if you miss the major flush there are groves of early or late flowering trees and microclimates within the various cities so you’re unlikely to miss out completely.
 We time our visits for the first 2 weeks of April, sometimes starting in the last couple of days of March.
 While there are no guarantees in nature and the timing of blossom does vary based on weather conditions, we have been fortunate on each visit to see all stages from the early buds opening, through the peak to clouds of petals falling.

 A great resource for working out the timing of your visit is the annual blossom forecast that’s published each year.
 You’ll also find plenty of information on the cherry blossom season on the Japan National Tourism Organization website.